Fifth-Aeon/Bot-Tool-Kit/readme.md

 If somehow that hasn't happened yet and your seeing this.
 Check out the defaultAi.ts file for an example of a working bot.

 ### Tool Capabilities
-* Compile and package bots - in progress
+* Compile and package bots - Done
-* Run local games - Todo
+* Run local games - Partially Done
-* Run local tournaments - Todo
+* Run local tournaments - Partially Done
 * Submit bots to server for competition - Todo